-As discussed above, executive compensation is comprised of both short-term compensation, in the form of a base salary, benefits and short term incentive bonuses designed to link compensation with short-term corporate performance goals, and long-term compensation in the form of stock options and restricted share units.
-Short-term incentive bonuses in respect of 2015 were awarded in March of 2016 in the form of restricted share units, whereby one-half vest on the date of grant and one-half will vest on the first anniversary of the date of grant.
-Long-term compensation was awarded in the form of stock options, whereby one third vested immediately, with the remainder vesting in equal portions on the first and second anniversaries of the date of grant.
-The Compensation Committee believes that this structure ensures a significant portion of executive compensation is both long-term and "at risk" and, accordingly, is directly linked to the achievement of business results and the creation of long-term shareholder value.
+Long-term incentive bonuses in respect of 2016 were awarded in April of 2017 in the form of restricted share units, whereby one third vested on the date of grant, one third will vest on the first anniversary of the date of grant and one third will vest on the second anniversary of the date of grant.
+The Compensation Committee believes that this ensures a significant portion of executive compensation is both long-term and "at risk" and, accordingly, is directly linked to the achievement of business results and the creation of long-term shareholder value.